 Preheat the oven to 450 F and put a sturdy metal casserole dish on the lowest shelf.
 Just before baking the dough, cut a few slashes on top with a lame or sharp serrated knife.

 Put the loaf into the oven and pour some water into the hot metal dish to create steam.
 Shut the oven door and bake at 450 F for 20 minutes, then remove the steam pan.
-Bake for another 20 minutes, until the bread has an internal temperature of 190-200 F.
+Bake for another 20 minutes, until it has an internal temperature of 190-200 F.

-Let the bread cool completely on a wire rack before slicing and serving, about 1 hour.
+Let it cool completely on a wire rack before slicing and serving, about 1 hour.

 - Always use bread flour, not all-purpose.
-Bread flour produces a good rise, high rise, and chewy texture on your loaf.
+This kind of flour produces a good rise, high rise, and chewy texture.

 - Sift the flour.
-It sounds like a strange step for making bread, but it helps produce a thinner crust on the loaf.
+It sounds like a strange step, but it helps produce a thinner crust.

 - Don’t skimp on the kneading.
-It takes time to build up the proper gluten structure, which is essential to a good loaf.
+It takes time to build up the proper gluten structure, which is essential.

 - Only add a little flour as you knead.
 When the dough is properly kneaded, it will no longer be sticky.

 - Shape the loaf tightly.
-Otherwise, the loaf will flatten as it rises, making it rather unattractive.
+Otherwise, it will flatten as it rises, making it rather unattractive.

-- Bake the bread with steam in the oven.
+- Bake with steam in the oven.
 This encourages the dough to rise higher and form a better crust.

 - Want a crackly crust?
-Brush the loaf with butter as soon as it comes out of the oven.
+Brush the crust with butter as soon as it comes out of the oven.

-- Cool the bread completely before eating.
-Cutting in too soon will make the bread doughy.
+- Cool completely before eating.
+Cutting in too soon will make it doughy.

-- Fleischmann’s Instant Yeast: this kind of yeast doesn’t need to proof before being added to the bread.
+- Fleischmann’s Instant Yeast: this kind of yeast doesn’t need to proof before being added to the dough.

 - Wilton 11×17-Inch Cookie Sheets: this set of two cookie sheets will be loved for years to come.